snugnug/hjem-rum/README.md

 };
 ```

-You can then configure any of the options defined in this flake in any nix
+You may then configure any of the options defined in imported modules in your
-module:
+own configuration:

 ```nix
 # configuration.nix